detod/best-wallet/README.md

 - Use docker-compose to bring the environment up.
 - Run tests with `go test -v ./...`

+## TODO
+- HMAC keys storage
+- Implementation for money transfers
+- Some TODOs around the code

 ## Gameplan

 There are 2 main things that guide the decisions I've made (or will make) while